**Updated 6/19/17: The new video games releasing this week have been added.

-But that’s not stopping us from being excited about all of the brand new video games releasing this coming week (and in the near future).
-While March has already been won by Nintendo (and more specifically, Breath of the Wild), there are tons of potentially great games dropping this week.
+But that’s not stopping us from being excited about all of the brand new games releasing this coming week (and in the near future).
+While April was an incredibly strong month, May has a lot of big releases ahead as well.

 Note: We’ll update this piece EVERY week with the new games releasing.
 So bookmark it and come back next week.

 New Video Games This Week:

 The biggest release of the week is Get Even, which hits Tuesday.
 If you’ve been wanting to check out the hit PC game, Dead By Daylight, it’ll also hit Xbox One and PS4 tomorrow as well.
 There’s also Ever Oasis on the 3DS and Dungeon Defenders on PC, Xbox One, and PS4.
 A pretty solid week.

 The Week Before: